How can I participate?

 Faculty and staff members of the Board hold office for a term of 3 years.
 After that initial 3-year term, faculty members may run for re-election for another 3-year term (for up to a maximum of 6 consecutive years in office).

 The University Act gives the Board the wide-ranging authority to manage, administer, and control the property, revenue, business and affairs of the University.
 The Board is responsible for ensuring that the University’s activities and initiatives align with the University’s strategic goals; for evaluating risks faced by the University; and for providing guidance to and oversight of University management.

-Given the broad authority of the Board, it makes decisions regarding a wide variety of topics (in certain cases, in consultation with Senate), such as decisions with respect to:
+Given the broad authority of the Board, it makes decisions regarding a wide variety of topics (in certain cases, in consultation with or following recommendation by Senate), such as decisions with respect to:

 - maintenance and construction of University buildings, structures, and other real property;

 - the establishment of student funding opportunities, such as scholarships and bursaries;